coralogix/workshops/docs/otel/microservices/index.md

 - And observe how the [kickstart script](https://github.com/coralogix/workshops/blob/master/workshops/otel/microservices/python/k8s/entrypoint-client-reqs.sh) uses the instrumenting command

 **Kubernetes Deployments for Otel Tracing Instrumentation**
 - `.yaml` deployment files are in `python/yaml` and show how environment variables are used to control the instrumentation
-- study the [deploy-all.yaml]((https://github.com/coralogix/workshops/tree/master/workshops/otel/microservices/yaml) which shows the environment variables that control OpenTelemetry tracing instrumentation.
-Focus on how the [Kubernetes Downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/) use of `status.hostIP` to tell the instrumentation where to send traces: to the IP adddress of the host node on port 4317 - this is the default GRPC endpoint for OTLP trace spans
+- study the [deploy-all.yaml](https://github.com/coralogix/workshops/tree/master/workshops/otel/microservices/yaml) which shows the environment variables that control OpenTelemetry tracing instrumentation.
+Focus on how the [Kubernetes Downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/) use of `status.hostIP` to tell the instrumentation where to send traces: to the IP adddress of the host node on port 4317
+- this is the default GRPC endpoint for OTLP trace spans for python

 **Instrumented Applications and Frameworks**
 - The Python apps that drive this example are in the `python/apps` dir